zylideum/hacktory-aux/port-scanning/restricted-host/netcat/README.md

 - `{IP}` - replace with the target IP.

 #### Optional Arguments
+- Replace `1-65535` with the desired port range.

 This one-liner depends on `awk` to function.
 If the restricted host does not have `awk`, remove the piped command.
 This is for coloring only.

 This one-liner can be piped into `grep "open"` to filter results.